Redesigning marketing mix modeling as an agentic decision system

 MMM sits at the center of how C-suite and marketing leaders allocate billions in sales and marketing spend.
 It is also, still, an expert-led craft.
 Marketers have always questioned: why does it take a quarter to understand the ROI of last quarter’s spend?
 The honest answer is that MMM was designed for a slower world with fragmented data, annual planning horizons and stable team structures.

-For a long time, the bottleneck was data.
+For a long time, the bottleneck was data acquisition, tagging and integration.
 Most firms have since invested heavily in technology to collect and integrate their promotional data, especially on digital platforms.
 That problem is largely solved.
 The bottleneck now is expertise, and expertise is harder to scale than data.

 The general form of the sales response equation has been well understood for decades.
-What requires experience is the customization to isolate the impact of promotions that occur together, detect when those co-occurrences shift over time and adjust the model before the misread becomes a decision.
+What requires experience is the customization to isolate the impact of promotions that occur together, detect when those occurrences shift over time and adjust the model before any misallocations are published.
 That judgment currently lives in individuals.
-When those individuals change, the institutional knowledge walks out with them.
+When those individuals change, their knowledge walks out with them.

-Agentic AI creates the opportunity to rebuild MMM, not as faster MMM, but as a fundamentally different kind of MMM: one built on institutional knowledge rather than individual expertise, reproducible across runs, auditable at every step and fast enough to inform tactical planning decisions as they arise rather than waiting for the semiannual budget cycle.
+Agentic AI creates the opportunity to rebuild MMM, not as faster MMM, but as a fundamentally different kind of system.
+It’s built on organizational knowledge rather than individual expertise, reproducible across runs and auditable at every step.
+And it can be run much more frequently to inform a broader range of promotional decisions rather than waiting for the annual or semiannual budget cycle.

 In MMM, that means agents should not only execute trusted workflows but also interpret results and recommend actions, drawing on domain knowledge, functional MMM expertise and robust benchmarks accumulated from prior runs.

 Autonomy is a spectrum, not a switch.
-Not every MMM decision should be automated to the same degree.
-The right framework is to think of autonomy as a five-level spectrum, calibrated to what’s actually at stake (see figure).
+MMM decisions require different levels of automation.
+The right framework is a five-level autonomy spectrum, calibrated to what’s actually at stake (see figure).

 FIGURE: Marketing mix modeling autonomy framework